modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 2. [FastScore CLI Installed](https://opendatagroup.github.io/Getting%20Started/Getting%20Started%20with%20FastScore/#installing-the-fastscore-cli)
 3. [Example repo downloaded](https://github.com/opendatagroup/Getting-Started/tree/examples)

-This guide walks through a multi-class classification model that determines the species of iris based on four features: sepal length/width, petal length/width using the XGBoost framework.
+This guide walks through a multi-class classification model that returns a probability vector of the species of iris based on four features: sepal length/width, petal length/width using the XGBoost framework.
 It is available in the repo above.

 To download the repo and setup the environment: